Table of contents

 Much of what we eat at Christmas is suitable for your dog, but there are few things to watch out for.
 Turkey bones, grapes, dried fruit such as raisins and dates, chocolate (unless it’s canine-friendly theobromine free chocolate), macadamia nuts and alcohol are just a few.
 They can all cause serious health problems for dogs, so they need to be kept out of their food bowl.

 That still leaves lots you can share with your dog.
 Alternatively, you could purchase ready-prepared dog Christmas dinner

 Starters should generally be avoided.
 Starters generally consist of things such as pate, smoked salmon or prawns, Whilst a small amount is fine it is generally nor advisable as can upset your dog’s tummy.

 Your dog will definitely want to join in enjoying the roast

-Make sure the meat you serve is free from bones, which can shatter and lodge in his throat and avoid adding gravy as it can contain onion.
-Other accompaniments that can contain onion include stuffing and bread sauce.
-But feel free to offer cooked potatoes, vegetables and maybe some cranberry sauce.
+Make sure the meat you serve is free from bones, which can shatter and lodge in his throat and avoid adding gravy as it can be high in salt and may contain onion.

-Christmas Pudding and Mince Pies
+Christmas Pudding and Mince Pies.